afni-rwcox/ETAC-scripts/README.md

 running the appropriate jobs again.

 The quality of the alignments can be judged by looking at the JPEG images in anat_warped/snapshots.
+(If nothing else is handy, the AFNI program aiv can be used to look at these .jpg files.)
 Anything that is grossly wrong should be fixed.
 In the present case, none of the initial alignments had any serious flaws -- the @SSwarper script usually works pretty well, but it is important to make sure.

 ----- STEP 2: Individual subject time series analyses -----